IRS issued Rev. Proc. 2005-32

 Voluntary participation by a taxpayer in an IRS-administered issue resolution program that invites the IRS’s involvement with respect to one or more taxable periods earlier than under the IRS’s normal audit procedures.
 Examples of these programs include the Industry Issue Resolution and Pre-Filing Agreement programs.

 Review of a taxable period previously examined or adjusted when the review arises from or is affected by the treatment of tax return items or transactions by the same taxpayer in a different (usually later) taxable period or by a related taxpayer in any taxable period.
 Examples include adjustments for a correction under section 1311 (mitigation rules) or a change to an item that was carried back which affects the liability for the carryback year.

-In general, the IRS will not reopen a closed case to make an unfavorable adjustment unless there was (1) fraud or misrepresentation of material facts, (2) a substantial error based on an established IRS position existing at the time of the examination, or (3) if the failure to reopen the case would be a serious administrative omission.
+In general, the IRS will not reopen a closed case to make an unfavorable adjustment unless there was (1) fraud or misrepresentation of material facts, (2) a substantial error based on an established IRS position existing at the time of the examination, or (3) if a case is closed can it be reopened the case would be a serious administrative omission.
 However, Rev. Proc.
-2005-32 also provides that if the IRS conducted and closed an examination that was limited to return items with a significant potential for abuse (which may include reportable transactions under §1.6011-4(b)) and later determines that other return items also merit examination, the IRS may reopen that examination.
+2005-32 also provides that if the IRS closed conducted and closed an examination that was limited to return items with a significant potential for abuse (which may include reportable transactions under §1.6011-4(b)) and later determines that other return items also merit examination, the IRS may reopen that examination.

 If a reopening is sought, it must be approved in writing by the Territory Manager.

 Rev. Proc.
 2005-32 broadens the circumstances that permit the IRS to contact a taxpayer without that contact being considered an examination or case reopening.
 Furthermore, IRS warns taxpayers that the examples relating to contacts are not exhaustive or limitative and thereby reserves for itself a great deal of discretion in deciding when the reopening procedures must be followed.